 - Advance proficiency in the use of Excel

 - Ability and willingness to learn new systems, techniques, and procedures.

 Salary and Benefits

-This is a full-time position located in New York City and is an in-office-based role (not remote).
-Salary is commensurate with experience.
+This is a full-time position located in the United States or Kenya.
+Salary range is $70,000-$85,000 (US-based), 3,000,000-4,700,000 schillings (Kenya-based) and is commensurate with experience.
 PHR offers comprehensive employer-paid benefits, including medical, dental, disability, and life insurance, a retirement savings plan, and generous vacation.

 How to Apply